-Requirements for earning a high school diploma are those established by the California State Department of Education.
+Requirements for earning a high school diploma align with those established by the California State Department of Education.
 Successful completion of the PAL Academy curriculum will assure competence enough to meet and be College and Career ready.

-The Independent Study program at the PAL Academy complies with state laws as set forth in Education Code 47612.
+The Independent Study program at the PAL Academy complies with state laws as set forth in Education Code 47612.5 and 51745, et seq.